hermannhueck/MusicService/README.md

 - RESTful Web Service implementation with Play in Scala (implemented)
 - RESTful Web service implementation with Akka-HTTP in Scala (not yet implemented)

-The "Clients" subdirectory shall contain different implementions of MusicService REST clients.
+The "Clients" subdirectory shall contain different implementions of the MusicService REST clients.
 Currently there is none.
 But I've some ideas for future client implementations.

 - Web App in Play using the web service client library of Play (not yet implemented)